-You can draw an area on the screen where you want to detect motion, the level of sensitivity to motion, the schedule when the camera is supposed to check for motion as well as which methods are used to alert you to a motion detection alarm.
+You can draw an area on the screen where you want to detect motion and set the motion sensitivity level, the schedule when the camera is supposed to check for motion as well as which methods are used to alert you to a motion detection alarm.

 You can also enable dynamic analysis for motion to verify sensitivity in real-time.
 When there is motion, the area will be highlighted as green.
-See Figure 7 below.
+See Figure 6 on page 56.